PrerakPithadiya/finger-detector/README.md

    - Create mobile versions (Android/iOS)
    - Develop web-based version using WebRTC

-## 📚 Academic References
+## 🎓 Academic Context

-This project builds upon research in computer vision and hand tracking:

-1. Zhang, F., Bazarevsky, V., Vakunov, A., Tkachenka, A., Sung, G., Chang, C. L., & Grundmann, M. (2020).
-MediaPipe Hands: On-device Real-time Hand Tracking. *CVPR Workshop on Computer Vision for Augmented and Virtual Reality*. [arXiv:2006.10214](https://arxiv.org/abs/2006.10214)

-2. Lugaresi, C., Tang, J., Nash, H., McClanahan, C., Uboweja, E., Hays, M., ... & Grundmann, M. (2019).
-MediaPipe: A Framework for Building Perception Pipelines. *arXiv preprint*. [arXiv:1906.08172](https://arxiv.org/abs/1906.08172)

-3. Bradski, G. (2000).
-The OpenCV Library. *Dr. Dobb's Journal of Software Tools*.

-4. Erol, A., Bebis, G., Nicolescu, M., Boyle, R. D., & Twombly, X. (2007).
-Vision-based hand pose estimation: A review. *Computer Vision and Image Understanding*, 108(1-2), 52-73.
+This project was developed as part of my coursework for the Computer Engineering diploma program at Noble University.
+It demonstrates the practical application of computer vision concepts and programming skills acquired during my studies.

+The implementation uses industry-standard libraries (MediaPipe and OpenCV) to solve a real-world computer vision problem, showcasing both technical skills and creative problem-solving abilities.

 ## 🙏 Acknowledgements

 - [MediaPipe](https://google.github.io/mediapipe/) for their excellent hand tracking solution
 - [OpenCV](https://opencv.org/) for computer vision capabilities
 - All contributors and users of this project
-- My college professors for guidance and support in computer vision concepts
+- My professors at Noble University for their guidance and support